-Solicitation for U.S. Personal Service Contractor (PSC) Senior Transition Advisor - Worldwide (Intermittent PSC, Multiple Positions)
+Solicitation for U.S. Personal Service Contractor (PSC) Senior Transition Advisor - Worldwide (Multiple Positions)

-- 1. SOLICITATION NO.: SOL-OTI-13-000042 - 2.
-ISSUANCE DATE: June 17, 2013 - 3.
-CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: July 1, 2013, 5:00 pm EDT - 4.
-POSITION TITLE: OTI Senior Transition Advisor - 5.
-MARKET VALUE: The grade level of this position will be the equivalent of a GS-14, non-locality pay.
-The salary range of the field-based GS-14 is \$84,697 to \$110,104 per annum.
-The actual salary of the successful candidate will be negotiated within the daily pay range depending on qualifications, salary and work history, experience, and educational background.
-Salaries over and above the top of the pay range will not be entertained or negotiated.
+- 1. SOLICITATION NO.: SOL-OTI-14-000006 - 2.
+ISSUANCE DATE: November 25, 2013 - 3.
+CLOSING DATE/TIME FOR RECEIPT OF APPLICATIONS: December 10, 2013, 5:00 pm EST - 4.
+POSITION TITLE: Senior Transition Advisor - 5.
+MARKET VALUE: GS-14 equivalent (\$84,697 \$110,104), non-locality pay.
+Final compensation will be negotiated within the listed market value based upon the candidate's past salary, work history and educational background.
+Salaries over and above the top of the GS-14 pay range will not be entertained or negotiated.
 As this is a Worldwide, non-locality position, incumbents who do not live in the DC metropolitan area will be provided with travel and/or per diem if they are required to work in Washington, DC.
-(Incumbents will be provided with travel and/or per diem for all other USAID/OTI travel assignments as well).

-6. PERIOD OF PERFORMANCE: One year, with four one-year option periods.
+(Incumbents will be provided with travel and/or per diem for all other USAID/OTI travel assignments as well). - 6.
+PERIOD OF PERFORMANCE: One year, with four one-year option periods.
 The Personal Services Contractor(s) hired under this contract will provide up to a maximum of 250 workdays of services on an annual basis.

-The specific projects, as well as dates, number of days and locations to be worked will be determined by mutual agreement between the contractor and his/her OTI supervisor according to the programmatic needs of OTI.
+The specific projects, as well as dates, number of days and locations to be worked will be determined by mutual agreement between the contractor and his/her Office of Transition Initiatives (OTI) supervisor according to the programmatic needs of OTI.
 There is no obligation by OTI to provide assignments for a minimum number of days, and the contractor will be free to provide "blackout" dates during which he/she will not be available to accept assignments.

-- 7. PLACE OF PERFORMANCE: Worldwide - 8.
-STATEMENT OF WORK
+7. PLACE OF PERFORMANCE: Intermittent, Worldwide

+8. STATEMENT OF WORK